tklynsma/dns/documentation.md

 *   The message's _QR_ bit is set to zero, indicating a query.
 *   The message contains at least one resource record in its question section.

-If any of these conditions fail then the datagram is simply ignored.
+If any of these conditions fail then the datagram is ignored.

 ### Request handler
 Each request handler runs in a separate thread, resolves the query and sends a response back to the datagram's source address.
 Concurrency is ensured by protecting the cache against concurrent access and by matching responses in the resolver to their DNS transaction ID.
 When sending a response the handler sets the header's _QR_ and _RA_ bits to 1, meaning the message is  a response and recursion is available on the server.
 The header's _RD_ bit is copied from the query and the _AA_ bit is set in case of an authorative response.